Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Introduction

-In order to design an effective anomaly detection system, one may consider the adaptation of evolving Spiking Neural Networks (eSNN) to the task. eSNN are a subclass of Spiking Neural Networks (SNN), in which learning processes, neuronal communication and classification of data instances are based solely on spike exchange between neurons \cite{Ponulak2011}.
-The architecture of an eSNN network consists of two layers of neurons: input and output.
-The aim of the input layer of neurons is to transform input data instances into spikes.
-Depending on the type of input data, the transformation can be carried out by means of the temporal encoding methods such as Step-Forward or Threshold-Based \cite{Petro2019_TNNLS_SpikeEncodingMethods,Maciag2019_AirPollutionESNN} or Gaussian Receptive Fields \cite{Lobo108}.
-The distinctive feature of an eSNN is the evolving repository of output neurons, which in the training phase of the network is updated with a new output neuron that is created for each new input data sample presented to eSNN \cite{Kasabov2013,Kasabov2015}.
-In particular, each newly created output neuron can be either added to the output repository or, based on the provided similarity threshold, merged with one of the neurons already existing in the repository.
+In order to design an effective anomaly detection system, one can consider adaptation of evolving Spiking Neural Networks (eSNNs) \citep{Kasabov2014,Lobo108,Lobo2020,Maciag2020-IJCNN2020} to the task. eSNN is a neural network with an evolving repository of output neurons, in which learning processes, neuronal communication and classification of data instances are based solely on transmission of spikes from input neurons to output neurons \citep{Kasabov2014}.
+The spikes increase so called post-synaptic potential values of output neurons, and directly influence the classification results.
+The input layer of neurons in eSNN transforms input data instances into spikes.
+Depending on the type of input data, the transformation can be carried out by means of the temporal encoding methods such as Step-Forward or Threshold-Based \citep{Petro2019_TNNLS_SpikeEncodingMethods,Maciag2019_AirPollutionESNN} or, alternatively, with the use of Gaussian Receptive Fields \citep{Lobo108}.
+The distinctive feature of the eSNN is that its repository of output neurons evolves during the training phase based on candidate output neurons that are created for every new input data sample \citep{Kasabov2013,Kasabov2015}.
+More specifically, for each new input value, a new candidate output neuron is created and is either added to the output repository or, based on the provided similarity threshold, is merged with one of the output neurons contained in the repository.

-Recently an extension OeSNN of eSNN for online classification of stream data was proposed in \cite{Lobo108}.
-Contrary to the eSNN architecture, the size of the output neurons repository in OeSNN is limited: older neurons are removed from the repository and are replaced with new neurons.
-It was presented in \cite{Lobo108}, that OeSNN is able to make fast classification of input stream data, while preserving restrictive memory limits.
-Considering all the positive features of eSNN and OeSNN, in this article, we offer a novel OeSNN-UAD (Online evolving Spiking Neural Networks for Unsupervised Anomaly Detection) approach for unsupervised anomaly detection in stream data.
+Recently, an online variant OeSNN of eSNN was proposed for classification of stream data \citep{Lobo108}.
+Contrary to the eSNN architecture, the size of the evolving repository of output neurons in OeSNN is limited.
+When the repository of output neurons is full and a new candidate output neuron is significantly different from all of the neurons in the repository, an oldest neuron is replaced with the new candidate output neuron.
+It was claimed in \citep{Lobo108} that OeSNN is able to make fast classification of input stream data, while preserving restrictive memory limits.
+Considering all the positive features of eSNN and OeSNN, in this article, we offer a novel Online evolving Spiking Neural Network for Unsupervised Anomaly Detection (OeSNN-UAD) in stream data.

 Our main contributions presented in this article are as follows: